NorfairKing/centjes/README.md

   We will need a mechanism to correct it, and not forget about the correction.
   Banks and Brokers are notoriously terrible at getting currency conversions correct.

-## Goals

-* Make it easy to file tax declarations.
-* Automate as much as possible.
-* Make it hard to make mistakes.

 ## FAQ